LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-1-server-side.md

 }
 ```

-Now we just need a way to fetch the Roomdata[] we will do that in the RoomManager.
+Now we just need a way to fetch the Roomdata[] array.
+We will do this in the RoomManager class.
 Add the following function to the RoomManager:

 ```csharp